-The communication ports allow you to connect either to a PC or laptop running FBxConnect software or to other devices.
-If your application measures two meter runs, you'll require a dedicated port for communication to the external transmitter for the second meter run.
+The communication ports allow you either to connect to a PC or laptop running FBxConnect software or to other devices.

-You access the three serial communication ports and the Ethernet port on the terminal plate under the rear end cap.
+You access the three serial communication ports on the terminal plate under the rear cover.

 You route communication cables through the conduit fittings and connect the cables on the terminal plate.